PhD Thesis

 Abstract

 Simulation-based search algorithms have been widely applied in the context of autonomous game-playing.
 Their flexibility allows for the rapid development of agents that are able to achieve satisfying performance in many problem domains.
-However, these algorithms share two requirements, namely, access to a forward model and full knowledge of the environment’s state.
-In this thesis, simulation-based search algorithms will be adapted to tasks in which either the forward model or the state of the environment is unknown.
+However, these algorithms share two requirements: access to a forward model and full knowledge of the environment's state.
+In this thesis, simulation-based search algorithms are adapted to tasks in which either the forward model or the state of the environment is unknown.

-In case the environment’s state cannot be fully observed by the agent and the number of possible states is low, state determinisation methods, which uniformly sample possible states have shown to perform well.
-However, if the number of states is high, the uniform state sampling approach performs worse than non-determinising search methods due to the search process spending too much time on unlikely states.
-In this thesis, two methods for predictive state determinisation are proposed.
-These sample probable states based on the agent’s partial observation of the current state and a database of previously played games, which allows the agent to focus its search process on likely states.
-Proposed algorithms are evaluated in terms of their prediction accuracy and game-playing performance in the context of the collectible card game Hearthstone.
-Results show that the implemented agent outperforms other state-of-the-art agents in case the replay database is representative for the state distribution.
+In case the environment's state cannot be fully observed by the agent and the number of possible states is low, state determinisation methods which uniformly sample possible states have shown to perform well.
+However, if the number of states is high, the uniform state sampling approach performs worse than non-determinising search methods.
+In this thesis, two methods for predictive state determinisation are proposed, evaluated in the context of the collectible card game Hearthstone.

 Code Repositories